Metropolis (novel)

 Metropolis is a 1925 science fiction novel by the German writer Thea von Harbou.
 The novel was a treatment for Fritz Lang's 1927 film Metropolis, on which von Harbou and Lang collaborated in 1924.

 Premise

 The story is set in a technologically advanced city, which is sustained by the existence of an exploited class of labourers who live underground, far away from the gleaming surface world.
 Freder, the son and heir of Joh Fredersen, one of the city's founders, falls in love with Maria, a girl from the underground.
 Their romance takes place against the growing threat of civil war between the labourers and the armies of the founders, and the question of whether a lasting peace can be found.

 Publication

-The novel was serialised in the magazine Illustriertes Blatt in 1925, accompanied by screenshots from the upcoming film adaptation.
+The novel was serialised in the magazine Illustriertes Blatt in 1925, accompanied by stills from the upcoming film adaptation.
 It was published in book form in 1926 by August Scherl.
 An English translation was published in 1927.